Magnolia wood carving

 Is magnolia hardwood?

 Although magnolia is evergreen, it belongs to the hardwood family, and the plant does not lose its leaves during the fall and winter months.
-The wood comes in creamy color, and that is nice for crafting and decorative purposes.
+The wood comes in creamy color, which is nice for crafting and decorative purposes.

 The color gives a natural look to your items.
 It is occasionally cut and used as firewood.
 Although the bark of the magnolia tree is gray-brown, it has a smooth texture when the tree is young; however, the bark of an older magnolia tree is often rougher or scaly in texture.

-Magnolias are also classified as soft hardwood trees since there is more air space within the wood.
+Magnolias are also classified as soft hardwood trees since the wood has more air space.
 This air space makes the wood of the magnolia tree less dense and heavy than other hardwoods.

 There are different types of magnolias.
-Even when most species are soft hardwoods, the wood of the Bigleaf magnolia remains heavier and denser, and that makes it a hard hardwood.
+Even when most species are soft hardwoods, the wood of the Bigleaf magnolia remains heavier and denser, making it a hardwood.